 State Fleet also gives executive support to the fleet steering committee.
 The committee creates the overall fleet policy framework for public sector bodies, monitors agency compliance and addresses strategic fleet issues.

 Fleet steering committee meetings

-The feet steering committee meets at least once a year, generally around August, when it considers changes to the private use contribution rates and policy matters.
+The fleet steering committee meets at least once a year, generally around August, when it considers changes to the private use contribution rates and policy matters.